AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

-  o  Tile Color Determination
-     - Re-evaluate after all 54 tiles have been observed.
-     - Create smarter algorithm.
-  o  Create image recognition test suite.

-  o  Time and CPU measurements.
-Possible use of DDMS o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Refactor and clean up state machines. o  Make gesture recognition process with respect to time instead of frames to be CPU independent.
+  o  Eliminate gaussian step: roll into edge detection. o  Change scan rotation so that pilot cube is more interesting. o  Time and CPU measurements.
+Possible use of DDMS o  Create image recognition test suite. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Refactor and clean up state machines. o  Make gesture recognition process with respect to time instead of frames to be CPU independent.